amake/moses-smt/README.md

 # Requirements

-- GNU make
+- make

 - Docker

-- Python 2.7 with pip and virtualenv
+- Python 3 with pip and virtualenv

 - OS X? (not tested elsewhere)